oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 and expresses *desired effects* (meaning of datatype instances), not *desired functionality* (temporal behavior of methods and protocols).
-Datatypes can define object state, function signatures, and protocol messages, but method behavior is out of scope.
+Datatypes can define object state, function signatures, and protocol messages, but imperative specification of methods and protocols is out of scope.

 JADN is based on Information Theory [[Info-Theory](#info-theory)], which provides a concrete way of quantifying information that is explicitly independent of both semantic meaning and data representation.
-This may sound paradoxical, but information modeling is based on the ability to separate application-specific abstract schemas from application-independent encoding rules.
-A JADN IM links model-defined semantic types with JADN-defined core information types, providing an unambiguous bridge between semantics and data.
+This may sound paradoxical, but information modeling is based on separating application-specific abstract schemas from application-independent encoding rules.
+A data format specifies encoding rules used for each core information type, providing an unambiguous bridge between semantics and data.
 This supports implementation flexibility while maintaining interoperable information exchange across implementations.

 ## 1.2 Purpose